ivorypay-org/vault-plugin-secrets-secp256k1/README.md

 First copy the binary to the plugin folder for the server (consult the configuration file for the plugin folder location).
 Then calculate a SHA256 hash for the binary.
 ```
-shasum -a 256 ./ethsign
+shasum -a 256 ./ivory-secp256k1
 ```

 Use the hash to register the plugin with vault:
 ```
- ./vault write sys/plugins/catalog/eth-hsm sha_256=$SHA command="ethsign"
+ ./vault write sys/plugins/catalog/eth-hsm sha_256=$SHA command="ivory-secp256k1"
 ```
-> If the target vault server is enabled for TLS, and is using a self-signed certificate or other non-verifiable TLS certificate, then the command value needs to contain the switch to turn off TLS verify: `command="ethsign -tls-skip-verify"`
+> If the target vault server is enabled for TLS, and is using a self-signed certificate or other non-verifiable TLS certificate, then the command value needs to contain the switch to turn off TLS verify: `command="ivory-secp256k1 -tls-skip-verify"`

 Once registered, just like in dev mode, it's ready to be enabled as a secret engine:
 ```
- ./vault secrets enable -path=ethereum -description="Eth Signing Wallet" -plugin-name=ethsign plugin
+ ./vault secrets enable -path=ethereum -description="Eth Signing Wallet" -plugin-name=ivory-secp256k1 plugin
 ```

-## Interacting with the ethsign Plugin
+## Interacting with the ivory-secp256k1 Plugin
 The plugin does not interact with the target blockchain.
-It has very simple responsibilities: sign transactions for submission to an Ethereum blockchain.
+It has very simple responsibilities: sign transactions f blockchain.
+It does not validate the transactions, nor does it check the balances of the accounts.
+It is up to the client to ensure that the transactions are valid and that the accounts have sufficient balance to pay for the gas.

-### Creating A New Signing Account
+### Creating A New Signing Key
-Create a new Ethereum account in the vault by POSTing to the `/accounts` endpoint.
+Create a new key in the vault by POSTing to the `/keys` endpoint.

 Using the REST API:
 ```
-$ curl -H "Content-Type: application/json" -H "Authorization: Bearer $TOKEN" -d '{}' http://localhost:8200/v1/ethereum/accounts |jq
+$ curl -H "Content-Type: application/json" -H "Authorization: Bearer $TOKEN" -d '{}' http://localhost:8200/v1/secp256k1/keys |jq

 {
   "request_id": "a183425c-0998-0888-c768-8dda4ff60bef",